 Developing type 1 diabetes isn't related to being overweight, but keeping a healthy weight is important.
 Too much fat tissue can make it hard for insulin to work properly, leading to both higher insulin needs and trouble controlling blood sugar.

 Weight and Type 2 Diabetes

 In type 2 diabetes, the pancreas still makes insulin, but the insulin doesn't work in the body like it should and blood sugar levels get too high.
 Most kids and teens are overweight when they're diagnosed with type 2 diabetes.
-Being overweight or obese increases the risk for developing type 2 diabetes.
+Being overweight or obese increases a person's risk for developing type 2 diabetes.
 Also, weight gain in people with type 2 diabetes makes blood sugar levels even harder to control.

 People with type 2 diabetes have a condition called insulin resistance.
-They're able to make insulin but their bodies can't use it properly to move glucose into the cells.
+They're able to make insulin, but their bodies can't use it properly to move glucose into the cells.
 So, the amount of glucose in the blood rises.
 The pancreas then makes more insulin to try to overcome this problem.

 Eventually, the pancreas can wear out from working so hard and might not be able to make enough insulin to keep blood glucose levels within a normal range.
 At this point, a person has type 2 diabetes.

 Insulin resistance gets better with a combination of weight loss and exercise.
 For people with type 2 diabetes, getting to a healthy weight and exercising regularly makes it easier to reach target blood sugar levels.
 And, in some cases, the body's ability to control blood sugar may even return to normal.